gdelataillade/alarm/help/INSTALL-ANDROID.md

 See more details on Android permissions [here](https://developer.android.com/reference/android/Manifest.permission).

 ## Step 3
+##### Android 12 (API 31) and above:
+Your app requires the `SCHEDULE_EXACT_ALARM` permission to schedule alarms.
+Request this permission from the user as needed.

+##### Android 13 (API 33) and above:
+Your app must obtain permission to display notifications.
+Ensure this permission is granted too.

+You can use the [permission_handler](https://pub.dev/packages/permission_handler) package to handle these permission requests in your app.

+## Step 4
 Finally, if you want your notifications to show in full screen even when the device is locked (`androidFullScreenIntent` parameter), add these attributes in `<activity>`:

 ```xml